Acry/SDL-Ball/Readme.md

 ## Work in Progress

+Many comments are in german, that's a todo.
+I am going to modernize the code in my spare time for educational purposes.
+I spend a week on refactoring so far, and I am not done yet.
+Not every checkout builds.
 I am currently working on a refactoring of the code to make it more modern and maintainable.
 Current Target is OpenGL 4.6 and SDL3.
+Probably I have time on weekends to work on it.
+Feel free to commit pull requests.

 See: [get started](docs/get_started.md)
 or